altagir/tools/README.md

-DSTM miner 0.6 is provided (source : https://bitcointalk.org/index.php?topic=2021765.0)
+[DSTM miner 0.6](https://bitcointalk.org/index.php?topic=2021765.0) is provided in this repo